Gurobi/modeling-examples/index.md

+This is the index, why is the title not used???????
 ## Target audience
 Data scientists, engineers, computer scientists, economists, and in general, professionals with a background in mathematical modeling and a basic knowledge of Python.